 Botswana Wild Dog Puppies

-The rest of the trip would bring more even more wildlife experiences.
+The rest of the trip would bring many more wildlife experiences.
 Their first night at camp, they watched a group of lion cubs—and even some adults—wrestling on the shore.
 Over the next few days, they’d have up-close encounters with leopards lounging in gnarled trees and elephants and giraffes ambling across the savanna.

 “We’ve never been as close to the animals as we were in Botswana,” Jan says.
 “And because they’ve been protected for so long, they didn’t pay any attention to us whatsoever!”